For Hughie’s latest story, go to www.greymatters.net.au

 The Weekend Australian on 21-22 April, 2018, published Hughie’s story about a remarkable woman.
 It is titled “On Ho Chi Minh’s trail with Madame Sipiere”.
 The story attracted much reaction, including this comment: “Christine’s humanity and strength of character shine like a beacon throughout the story”.…

 This speech was delivered in unusual circumstances as rain leaked from the ceiling into the classy Patterson Room at Suncorp Stadium that Saturday morning.
 A gigantic storm had struck Brisbane that morning.
 It was so huge and sudden that Police called on motorists to stay home; cars were washed away; and even the Eagle Farm races had to be cancelled

-Next year it is 50 years since Hugh was in the middle of the Vietnam War.
-While some in the book industry say “books have the shelf life of yoghurt”, Hugh’s Vietnam: A Reporter’s War has just been reprinted yet again, by HarperCollins.
-His memoir of 1967-68 covering the Vietnam War as a Reuters war correspondent took 17 years to find a publisher — but has never been out of print since.…
+It is 50 years since Hugh was in the middle of the Vietnam War.
+While some in the book industry say “books have the shelf life of yoghurt”, Hugh’s Vietnam: A Reporter’s War is now published by HarperCollins.
+This memoir of 1967-68 covering the Vietnam War as a Reuters war correspondent took 17 years to find a publisher — University of Queensland Press — but has never been out of print since.…

 COMPETITION WINNER ANNOUNCED.
 Read on.
 Twenty years ago the above sandstone carving by Brisbane sculptor Dr Rhyl Hinwood was erected at the University of Queensland to celebrate the successful publication of some of Hugh’s books by the University of Queensland Press (UQP).…

 - Winner announced 4 April 2016 January 26, 2016